AnotherNoName/Cascade-0.2.7-SRC-BUILDABLE/README.md

 this is prolly ratted idk

-i deleted the chatbridge cuz is useless and send some shit to a webhook
+i deleted the chatbridge cuz is useless and sends some shit to a webhook